What are standing orders, direct debits and continuous payment authorities?

 Putting things right

-- refunding any charges and interest you’ve applied because of an error with a direct debit payment
+- refunding charges and interest your bank has applied to your account as a result of unauthorised payments or an error with a direct debit payment

 A customer complains about a bank failing to cancel a direct debit